Q & A ON NEW REGISTERED PARLIAMENTARIAN (RP) CREDENTIALING SYSTEM

 Q. What do I need to do to become an RP under the new system?

 In brief, successfully complete three steps:

-- Step One: Seven online un-timed 40-question quizzes, each of which evaluates the ability to apply a different category of commonly used parliamentary rules, and an eighth “open book” quiz of 17 timed questions that evaluates a candidate’s ability during a meeting to quickly look up and advise how to apply less commonly used rules.
+- Step One: Seven online 40-question quizzes, each of which has a 60-minute time limit and evaluates the ability to apply a different category of commonly used parliamentary rules, and an eighth “open book” quiz of 17 individually timed questions that evaluate a candidate’s ability during a meeting to quickly look up and advise how to apply less commonly used rules.